 In calculating the value of our total assets, we will value investments for which market quotations are readily available at such market quotations.
 Debt and equity securities that are not publicly traded or whose market price is not readily available will be valued at fair value as determined in good faith by our board of directors.
 As a general rule, loans or debt in our portfolio will generally correspond to cost but will be subject to fair value write-downs when the asset is considered impaired.
 With respect to private equity securities, each investment will be valued using comparisons of financial ratios of the portfolio companies that issued such private equity securities to peer companies that are public.
-The value will then be discounted to reflect the illiquid nature of the investment, as well as our minority, non-control position.
+The value will the be discounted to reflect the illiquid nature of the investment, as well as our minority, non-control position.
 When an external event such as a purchase transaction, public offering or subsequent equity sale occurs, we will use the pricing indicated by the external event to corroborate our private equity valuation.
 Because we expect that there will not be a readily available market value for most of the investments in our portfolio, we expect to value substantially all of our portfolio investments at fair value as determined in good faith by our board under a valuation policy and a consistently applied valuation process.
-Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of our investments may differ significantly from the values that would have been used had a ready market existed for such investments, and the differences could be material.
+Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value of our investments may differ significantly from the values that would have been used had a ready market existed for such investments, and the differences could be material.

 We will value investments for which market quotations are not readily available quarterly at fair value as determined in good faith by our board of directors based on input from our investment adviser, a third party independent valuation firm and our audit committee.
-We may also be required to value any publicly traded securities at fair value as determined in good faith by our board of directors to the extent necessary to reflect significant events affecting the value of those securities.
-Our board of directors will utilize the services of an independent valuation firm to review the fair value of any securities prepared by our investment adviser.
+We may also be required to value any publicly traded securities at fair value as determined in good faith by our board of directors will utilize the services of an independent valuation firm and our audit committee.
+We may also be required to value any publicly traded securities at fair value as determined in good faith by our board of directors will utilize the services of an independent valuation firm to review the fair value of any securities prepared by our investment adviser.
 The types of factors that may be considered in a fair value pricing of our investments include the nature and realizable value of any collateral, the portfolio company's ability to make payments, the markets in which the portfolio company does business, comparison to publicly traded companies, discounted cash flow and other relevant factors.
 Because such valuations, and particularly valuations of private securities and private companies, are inherently uncertain, they may fluctuate over short periods of time and may be based on estimates.
 The determination of fair value by our board of directors may differ materially from the values that would have been used if a ready market for these securities existed.
 Our net asset value could be adversely affected if the determinations regarding the fair value of our investments were materially higher than the values that we ultimately realize upon the disposal of such securities.